Sponsored by Karunda Skyrail Rainforest Cableway

 The material for the towers had to be dropped in a piece by piece by helicopters!
 So you can rest assured that no part of the Wet Tropics World Heritage Rainforest was hurt in the process.

 Our Kuranda Skyrail Rainforest Cableway Experience

 The Skyrail Cableway is just a 15 minute drive outside of Cairns and departs from the Skyrail’s Smithfield Terminal.

 The experience begins with an open-air gondola, or canopy glider, which travels for 7.5 km, just metres above the top of the pristine rainforest for a deeper look at this fascinating part of the world.

 The views out to Cairns and the lush rainforest of the Tableland Valley were impressive.

-When a space in the thick foliage opened up we could even peek way down the bottom layer ferns scrambling for the sunlight.
+When a space in the thick foliage opened up we could even peek way down the bottom layer of ferns scrambling for the sunlight on the forest floor.

-We of course, had to do the obligatory foot shot.
+We, of course, had to do the obligatory foot shot on the glass floor.

 Red Peak Station